Engelch/ssh-client-base-config/README.md

 ### Example

-Here is the default ssh-base-config directory shared by all:
+Here is the default ssh-client-base-config directory shared by all:

 ```bash
 # s-linked files (all) from ~/companyA/ssh-companyA-config/ (usually maintained by companyA)